operatortwo/Mmultitool/README.md

 # Mmultitool
 **Midi Multi Tool** is intended to be a library that will provide various functions related to MIDI data.
 Instead of working on similar functions in several projects, parts of this work are brought together here.
-The library is written for .Net Framework and the preferred application type is a WPF app (.Net Framework)
+The library is currently written for .Net Framework and the preferred application type is a WPF app (.Net Framework)